hakanai/haqua/README.markdown

 * When switching look and feel at runtime, segmented buttons no longer lose their borders.

+JToggleButton:

+* When switching look and feel at runtime, segmented toggle buttons no longer lose their borders.

 JComboBox:

 * Popup sets its JList background to match the popup itself.